Rbillon59/jmeter-k8s-base/README.md

 🚀 JMeter-K8s-Base Repository 🐳
 ================================

-This repository contains the Dockerfile of the JMeter image used in the [JMeter-K8s-Starterkit](https://github.com/Rbillon59/jmeter-k8s-starterkit) template.
+This repository contains the Dockerfile of the JMeter image used in the [JMeter-K8s-Starterkit](https://github.com/Rbillon59/jmeter-k8s-starterkit) template and the [JMeter-docker-compose-starterkit](https://github.com/Rbillon59/jmeter-docker-compose-starterkit).

 About 📝
 --------